10 Cat Lover Opinions: Is The Stereotype About Orange Cats Real

 8. Oxymorons

 People think they’re intelligent dummies.
 A fond owner speaks of a ginger who would open doors and wake the owner up for food, although his feeder was automatic.
 He always hoped the owner could force the feeder to speed up the meal delivery.
-The same cat would run at walls at full speed, a behavior he never learned to stop.
+The same cat would run at walls at full speed, a behaviour he never learned to stop.

 9. Canine Cat